hassanshaikley/rpi-drum-machine-nerves/README.md

 This is a drum machine intended to run on an RPI.
 I currently have tested this on a RPI 2 B+.

 There are some known issues; it won't run with all 4 measures.
-It works with 1 measure.
+It works with 1 measure due to performance constraints on the RPI 2 B+.

 ## Dependencies

-- afplay for local testing
+- afplay for local testing on a mac.
+If you'd like to use another library modify `lib/audio_player.ex`.

-Note: I have only tested this on MAC.
-If you wish you to use a different tool for playing sound look at `lib/audio_player.ex` and change the command in there.